harshit-senpai/YTC/README.md

 # YTC ✨

+Currently YTC usees OpenAI's API and my limit of free tier has exceeded, i'll soo shift it to Google's Gemini

 This is a chrome Extension which is a part of me learning building, how to build chrome extensions.

 YTC lets you have a chat with a Youtube video, get the summary of the video and see the whole trancription of the video.